PatrickSchroeder98/software_documentation/README.md

 This website was created to showcase the software documentation of my projects.
 Currently contains the documentation of: RK and FRK comparison application, Portfolio Website and Software Documentation Website.

 Changelog:
+1.3.1 - added bibliography and updated schedule in MCL docs 1.3.0 - added Master thesis docs and MCL docs
 1.2.0 - added 3TM application docs, updated icons
 1.1.1 - added js script for versioning
 1.1.0 - added Fractal Art Website documentation